Strategic timing of arrivals to a queueing system with scheduled customers: Introduction

-This paper is organised as follows.
-Section \ref{section:literature} reviews the existing literature on appointment systems with walk-in customers and strategic behavior, highlighting the gap in research on scheduling systems that account for strategic walk-in customers.
-Section \ref{section:model} presents the model details and introduces the properties of the Nash equilibrium arrival distribution.
-Section \ref{section:Nash} derives the Nash equilibrium arrival distribution for walk-in customers in systems that either allow or restrict early arrivals.
-Section \ref{section:impact} analyses the effects of different appointment schedules on equilibrium arrivals, waiting times, and server idle time.
-Finally, Section \ref{section:conclusion} concludes with a summary of the model and outlines potential directions for future research.
+The paper is organised as follows.
+Section \ref{section:literature} reviews the existing literature on appointment systems with walk-in customers and strategic behaviour, highlighting the gap in research on scheduling systems that account for strategic walk-in customers. \jiesen{Section \ref{section:model} presents the model in detail and introduces the quantities required for the computation of the Nash equilibrium arrival distribution.} Section \ref{section:Nash} derives the Nash equilibrium arrival distribution for walk-in customers in systems that either allow or restrict early arrivals. \jiesen{Section \ref{section:schedule} analyses the effects of different appointment schedules on system performance, including equilibrium arrivals, waiting times, and server idle time.} Finally, Section \ref{section:conclusion} concludes with a summary of the model and outlines potential directions for future research.